What Is Pass Through Income?

-Losses are also passed-through to owners, but the total deductible amount available is limited to the original investment amount.
+Note: Losses are also passed through to owners, but the total available deductible is limited to the original investment amount.

-Pass-through income can make for a confusing tax situation, depending on the complexity of company operations.
-Furthermore, sometimes pass-through income is not actually distributed to shareholders, leaving the owners with a tax burden but no cash with which to pay it.
+Depending on a company’s operations, pass through income can make for a complicated tax situation.
+Occasionally, pass-through income isn’t actually distributed to shareholders, leaving the owners with a tax burden (but no cash with which to pay it).

-For example, assume that Jane's tax burden ends up being 20% of $200,000 for tax year 2009.
-She owes the IRS $40,000, but XYZ did not make a distribution in 2009, and there is a possibility that it will not make a distribution in 2010, either.
-Jane is now responsible for taxes owed on income that she did not actually receive.
+For example, assume that Jane's tax burden ends up being 20% of $200,000 for the previous tax year.
+Jane owes the IRS $40,000, but XYZ did not make a distribution during the previous year.
+There’s also a possibility that it won’t make a distribution next year.
+Jane would be responsible for taxes owed on income that she didn’t actually receive.